 - 2 cups fresh or frozen cranberries

 - Using a big piece of parchment paper, line a cookie sheet.
 Set aside.

 - Combine water and sugar in a small pot and heat over medium-high heat.
 Stir until sugar dissolves, then turn off the heat and remove the pot from the stovetop.

 - Add 1/2 the cranberries (1 cup) to the simple syrup and let them sit for 2 minutes.
 Use a small wire mesh strainer to remove the cranberries from the syrup.

 - Place cranberries in a single layer on the prepared parchment/cookie sheet.

 - Add the second half of the cranberries (remaining 1 cup) to the simple syrup and let sit for 2 minutes.
-Again, strain and place in single layer on cookie sheet.
+Again, strain and place in a single layer on a cookie sheet.
 Let cranberries dry for about 1 hour.

 - Place 1/4 cup of sugar in a small bowl and add cranberries a handful at a time.
 Roll in sugar and place on parchment paper to set.
 Replenish sugar in 1/4 cup increments as needed, until all the cranberries are coated.

-Cranberries can be eaten straight, or added to your favorite sweet or savory dish.
+Cranberries can be eaten straight or added to your favorite sweet or savory dish.
 I added them in place of dried cranberries in my Butternut Squash, Cranberry & Chickpea Couscous Salad, and they were divine – so tart, yet sweet and a good balance to the goat cheese.